-Network Discovery is the process of discovering all Monitors in a specified network.
-It discovers monitors running in the default port only.
+Network Discovery is the process of discovering all the resources (monitors) in a specified network.
+You can scan your network to discover and monitor your host servers and applications running in it.

 Prerequisites: Provided credentials should have the admin/root privileges.

-To discover all the monitors in a network:
+To discover all the monitors in a network, follow the steps given below:

 - Enter the display name for the discovery to be created.